A “Culture of Caring” is at the heart and

 We are here to bring hope to the hopeless.
 We are here to bring opportunity to those who feel their loss.
 We are here to bring peace to those who have turmoil.
 We are here to give back to those who have taken so much from themselves.

-We believe in healing the family as well as the substance abuser.
+We believe in healing the family as well as the individual we are treating.
 We are here to provide all those who want recovery the opportunity begin the process of regaining their lives.

-In short, 449 Recovery is a drug and alcohol
+In short, 449 Recovery is a dual diagnosis

-family and the substance abuser in need of recovery.
+the family and the individual in need of recovery.

 Especially during the early stages of recovery, this quote is used to help recovering people to learn to handle their expectations regarding family and other significant personal relationships.
 Additionally, this quote helped one of the founders, Rodney Robinson, to reengage with his own family during his embryonic recovery period.
 The page number was found in the third edition of the Big Book.